 The Company's activities expose it to a variety of financial risks: credit risk, liquidity risk, market risk, commodity price risk, interest rate risk and foreign exchange risk.
-Further details are provided in Note 3 to the 2016 Consolidated Financial Statements filed with SEDAR and incorporated herein by reference.
+Further details are provided in Note 3 to the 2017 Consolidated Financial Statements filed with SEDAR and incorporated herein by reference.

-The Ordinary Shares trade in CAD on the TSX and GBP on the LSE and, accordingly, the variation in exchange rates between the USD, CAD and GBP may also affect the market price of the Company's shares on the TSX and LSE.
+The Ordinary Shares trade in CAD on the TSX and, accordingly, the variation in exchange rates between the USD and CAD may also affect the market price of the Company's shares on the TSX.

-Refer to the section "Currency and Exchange Rates" for 2016 exchange rate data for certain currencies relevant to the Company, relative to the U.S. Dollar.
+Refer to the section "Currency and Exchange Rates" for 2017 exchange rate data for certain currencies relevant to the Company, relative to the U.S. Dollar.